-The Jupiter Cub pack is run by Bob & Anita Wallace with help from Jack Bresslaw (ACSL) his sister Lucy Bresslaw (ACSL) and Edward McCready (ACSL) although at the moment we only see Edward at the Holidays as he is at University.
+The Jupiter Cub pack is run by Bob & Anita Wallace with help from Jack Bresslaw (ACSL) his sister Lucy Bresslaw (ACSL) and Edward McCready (ACSL).
 We also have two young leaders helping us Aliyah and Damein.
 We have been running the pack for over 15 years.
 I am also the a District Cub Leader and am very active in the District.
 We are a friendly group and we try to run an interesting and varied programme.
 We aim to camp at least twice a year if not more.
 We do attend all District events, Archery, Air Rifle shooting, Soapbox Darby, Scooter Challenge, Quiz, Badge day, Cub Camp.

 We meet every Tuesday night (term time only) at 6:30pm untill 8pm at our HQ in Chelmsford Drive.

 To contact us please use the E Mail address below.